awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

   delete operations, updates).

-- The transmissible data type `VarSeqnoT` is an unsigned integer representing sequence numbers, with a width of $n$ bytes.
+- The transmissible data type `VarSeqnoT` is an unsigned integer representing per-variable sequence numbers, with a width of $n$ bytes.
 Sequence numbers are used in a circular fashion.
 The sequence number space ranges from 0 to `SEQNO-MODULUS` minus one, where `SEQNO-MODULUS` equals $2^{8n}$.
 Each producer of a variable maintains a separate